 In line with the vision, a company should prepare certain mission statements.
 These mission statement would constitute various components in the direction of the vision of the company.
 The vision and missions of the company should be actionable.
-Hence, a company should prepare its short-term, mid- term and long-term objectives.
-The short term objectives are with the time frame of 2 to 3 years, mid term objectives are a time frame of 5 to 7 years, and the long term objectives are without time frame of 10 to 15 years.
+Hence, a company should prepare its short-term, mid-term and long-term objectives.
+The short term objectives are with a time frame of 2 to 3 years, mid-term objectives are a time frame of 5 to 7 years, and the long term objectives are without a time frame of 10 to 15 years.

 A business strategy also involves a lot of structure in decisions.

 A business can be part of a business group.
-The number of entities, ownership, control, composition of the board of directors, reporting mechanism, legal nature of each of the organisations, compliances is very important to achieve this specific objectives.
-Impact of the group relationships on government tenders, security market related conflict of interest provisions, disclosure norms, insider trading (prohibition) regulations, impact of defaults, impact of mismanagement, impact of blacklisting and similar measures, impact of non-compliance, etc is very important for a group.
-Thus, structure of the group should not be dictated only by the Legacy reasons but by the requirement of the current circumstances.
+The number of entities, ownership, control, the composition of the board of directors, reporting mechanism, legal nature of each of the organisations, compliances is very important to achieve these specific objectives.
+Impact of the group relationships on government tenders, security market-related conflict of interest provisions, disclosure norms, insider trading (prohibition) regulations, the impact of defaults, the impact of mismanagement, impact of blacklisting and similar measures, the impact of non-compliance, etc is very important for a group.
+Thus, the structure of the group should not be dictated only by the Legacy reasons but by the requirement of the current circumstances.

 A business requires capital for incorporation of a company and related formalities, execution of a project, testing and commissioning, product launch, marketing infrastructure, working capital, growth initiatives, capacity augmentation, etc. It is raised from various complex resources with various risk & return profiles.